compensation for products you purchase. Read our full Affiliate Disclosure here.

 2) Many homeschool families have one parent that works outside the home, and if not “attended to,” this relationship can become a bit strained.
 Feeling that the dad-child relationship is vital, some of our activities occur on the weekends and help us stay connected with dad.
 Weekend trips to motocross events, visiting our older kids out of town, and volunteering at church or in the community may keep us a bit busy on the weekends, but help to ensure that dad stays “in the loop.”

 3) Our kids have developed their own interests over time, and some of our activities enable them to pursue their gifts and talents.
 These activities include rehearsing and performing in theatrical productions, piano and dance recitals (along with the weekly lessons, of course) and belt-advancement programs for karate.
 Also, as they age, paid jobs have become available to them.
-While these are a great chance to earn money and develop valuable life and employment experiences, until they have their drivers’ licenses…yup, getting them there and back adds one two more things to our daily “to-do” list.
+While these are a great chance to earn money and develop valuable life and employment experiences, getting them there and back adds one two more things to our daily “to-do” list (at least until they have their drivers’ licenses!).

 4) Involvement in church-related activities is one of our family's core values.
 Mom and dad have a weekly small-group meeting, where the fellowship strengthens our faith, and our kids have a Wednesday night program as well.
 Church activities sometimes stretch to include ministering to church-friends: helping someone move, for example, or taking care of pets while a friend is out-of-town, providing child-care for a mom suffering from morning sickness, or preparing and taking a meal to a shut-in or ill friend.

 5) Last but not least, we find oh-so-many educational and relational benefits to incorporating volunteer service into our days (besides the keeping-up-with-dad type, mentioned above!).
-Over the years, our kids have learned about both history and current events by spending time with seniors at the local nursing home; preparing and delivering needed personal items to a drug and alcohol rehab center and women’s emergency shelter and preparing meals for the homeless has encouraged the discovery and discussion of social service and health-related topics; all that’s entailed with preparing gift boxes for Operation Christmas Child has, believe it or not, been a part of our world geography studies, too!
+Over the years, our kids have learned about both history and current events by spending time with seniors at the local nursing home.
+Preparing and delivering needed personal items to a drug and alcohol rehab center and women's emergency shelter and preparing meals for the homeless has encouraged the discovery and discussion of social service and health-related topics.
+All the activities related to preparing gift boxes for Operation Christmas Child has - believe it or not - been a part of our world geography studies, too!

 Of course, we’re not doing ALL these things ALL the time, even though it might look like it to someone from the outside. 😉 We still manage to have quiet times at home, go on dates with each other, and enjoy breathing room.
 And, thankfully, God has His own special way of throwing monkey wrenches into our schedule by canceling or postponing an activity when we especially need the rest.